A Physics-Informed Neuro-Fuzzy Framework for Quantum Error Attribution: METHODOLOGY

 \begin{description} \item[Rule:] IF Entropy is \texttt{LOW} AND Bhattacharyya is \texttt{HIGH} $\to$ \texttt{BUG} \item[Interpretation:] The output distribution is pure (low entropy) but far from the target (high Bhattacharyya distance)---the physical signature of a unitary rotation error that coherently rotates the state to an incorrect region of Hilbert space. \end{description}

 This transparency supports quantum debugging workflows: developers receiving a \texttt{SOFTWARE\_BUG} attribution can inspect the firing rules to understand why the circuit was flagged, guiding debugging efforts toward the most likely error categories.
+Section~\ref{sec: rule_analysis} presents the five most influential rules extracted from our trained model along with their physical interpretations.